Spearmint Essential Oil

 - Other Common Names: Garden Mint

-- Supports digestive relief from nausea and indigestion
+- Digestive: helps with nausea and indigestion

-- Energizes feelings of mental fatigue
+- Nervous System: energizes feelings of mental fatigue

-- Pregnancy: can be used to boost energy and improve focus, helps with general discomfort, nausea and digestive relief.
+- Pregnancy: Can be used to boost energy and improve focus, helps with general discomfort, nausea and digestive relief.
 It can also be used after birth to decrease milk supply.

-- Supports the Throat chakra associated with expression and communication.
+- Spiritual: supports the Throat Chakra associated with expression and communication

 - No known issues